Do you want to get jobs in South Korea in 2025 but don’t know how?

 This requires employees to work in construction, fishery, manufacturing, agriculture, and various heavy and light industries.

-From the date of approval, EPS jobs are valid for one year.
-Ultimately, you will receive an E-9 visa (working visa) if all goes well.
+EPS jobs are valid for one year from the date of approval.
+If all goes well, you will ultimately receive an E-9 visa (working visa).

 The Korean government has signed MoUs with 16 countries whose citizens are eligible to apply.
 Examples are the Philippines, Thailand, Sri Lanka, Nepal, Mongolia, Vietnam, and Nepal.
 India isn’t a listed nation.

-In addition to age between 19 and 39 and mental and physical fitness, you must take the EPS-TOPIK exam.
+In addition to being between 19 and 39 and mental and physical fitness, you must take the EPS-TOPIK exam.
 This will boost your chances.

 Requirement for employment